 A 3; B 2; C 1; D 0; F minus 1.
 A student enrolled for the M.Div. degree is required to earn a minimum of sixteen quality points per academic year.
 In order to qualify for the M.Div. degree, a student must earn one quality point for each semester hour taken (a C average).
-A minimum of 84 semester hours is required for graduation.
-Not more than ten additional semester hours may be taken to make up a deficiency in quality points that are required for the M.Div. degree.
-Not more than seven additional semester hours may be taken to make up a deficiency in quality points that are required for the M.R.E. degree.
+A minimum of 100 semester hours is required for graduation.
+Not more than twelve additional semester hours may be taken to make up a deficiency in quality points.
 Students who fail to earn the required quality points for the M.Div. degree may be graduated with a Certificate in Theology.